Largest artificial non-nuclear explosions: Seest fireworks disaster

 On 3 November 2004, about 284 tonnes of fireworks exploded in Kolding, in Denmark.
 One firefighter was killed, and a mass evacuation of 2,000 people saved many lives.
 The cost of the damage was estimated at €100 million.

-Texas City Refinery explosion
+Texas City refinery explosion

-On 23 March 2005, there was a hydrocarbon leak due to incorrect operations during a start up which caused a vapour cloud explosion when ignited by a running vehicle engine.
+On 23 March 2005, there was a hydrocarbon leak due to incorrect operations during a refinery startup which caused a vapour cloud explosion when ignited by a running vehicle engine.
 There were 15 deaths and more than 170 injured.